rollrodrig/customjsonbuilder/README.md

 4. Open the browser and visit the link [http://0.0.0.0:3000](http://localhost:3000/q/?q={name:string})

 ## Run on Docker
-1. Make sure that docker is intalled, you can follow this [docker getting started tutorial](https://www.docker.com/get-started)
+1. Make sure that docker is installed, you can follow this [docker getting started tutorial](https://www.docker.com/get-started)
-2. Create docker container with docker compose
+2. Create a docker container with `docker-compose`
 ```
 docker-compose build
 ```